erskingardner/nostr-ignition/new46.md

 -   `UNPROCESSABLE`: Returned if a request is malformed (e.g. incorrect request content).
 -   `OTHER`: Other error.

+## TODO

+-   [ ] Create diagrams showing the flow for normal requests and for create_account
+-   [ ] Describe/Show the various client-side checks needed (NIP-05 of bunker, availability of usernames, etc.)

 ## Feedback & Buy in

 Who else has implemented NIP-46 in it's current form?